Amsterdam is famous for its coffeeshops, crooked houses, and notorious red-light districts.

 - Drinking in public in the red-light district is forbidden.
 So is smoking cannabis on the streets of Amsterdam.
 You can also get into trouble by trying to photograph the ladies of the night.

-- The 160+ coffee shops in Amsterdam don’t offer coffee at all.
-They sell different marijuana strains.
+- People rarely visit the 160+ coffeeshops in Amsterdam for the coffee.
+Sure, the establishments serve coffee as well, but they mainly sell different marijuana strains.
 You can pick your taste from a large menu, just like in any coffee shop around the world you would order your cup of Joe.
 If you’re uncertain what kind of establishment you’re walking in, let your nose lead the way.
 We bet it can distinguish between the smell of freshly brewed coffee and freshly lit joint.

-- Coffee shops are not allowed to advertise, but you can identify them easily.
+- Coffeeshops are not allowed to advertise, but you can identify them easily.
 And we don’t just mean by the specific aromas.
 Licensed sellers have an official green and white sticker.
-To enter a coffee shop, you should be at least 18 years old and carry an ID.
+To enter a coffeeshop, you must be at least 18 years old and carry an ID.
 Prices start at $5 per gram and get higher the closer you are to the city center.
 You’re allowed to possess up to 5 grams.

 Food and Drinks – What to Taste in Amsterdam